-Performance Shares are designed to recognise and retain the Group's best talents and critical skills by aligning the individuals interests with the overall performance of the Group, and the corresponding operational Entity/Business Unit as well as with the stock performance over the medium-term (three to five years).
+Performance Shares are designed to recognise and retain AXA Group's best talents and critical skills by aligning the individuals interests with the overall performance of AXA Group, and the corresponding operational Entity/Business Unit as well as with the stock performance over the medium-term (three to five years).

-Performance shares are subject to a minimum deferral period ranging from four to five years.
+Performance shares are subject to a minimum deferral period ranging from three to four years.

-In addition Performance Shares are subject to performance conditions over a period of three-years.
-The performance indicators measure both (i) the Group's overall financial and operational performance and (ii) the participant's operational Entity/Business Unit performance.
+In addition Performance Shares are subject to performance conditions over a period of three or four years.
+The performance indicators measure both (i) AXA Group's overall financial and operational performance and (ii) the participant's operational Entity/Business Unit performance.